Warnock answers Libertarian wildcard in Ga.; Walker skips

 A runoff, if needed, would take place Dec.
 6, setting up a four-week blitz after the general election, Nov.
 8. That’s half the time of Georgia’s runoff campaign two years ago, when Warnock and Jon Ossoff prevailed over their Republican rivals with Senate control at stake.

 Whether a Georgia runoff could again decide the Senate majority will depend on the outcomes of competitive races in Arizona, Wisconsin, Pennsylvania, Nevada and elsewhere.
+The Senate now is divided 50-50, with Vice President Kamala Harris giving Democrats the tie-breaking vote.
 Georgia is the only Senate battleground that faces a runoff possibility.

 Neither Warnock nor Walker has publicly discussed a possible second round.